heartlessalt01/Wav-Decoder-Libary/README.md

 Permission is granted to use, copy, and modify this software for:

-- Personal projects
+* Personal projects
-- Educational projects
+* Educational projects
-- Research projects
+* Research projects
-- Private non-commercial use
+* Private non-commercial use

 Commercial use requires explicit written permission from the author.

 Commercial use includes:

-- Selling software containing this library
+* Selling software containing this library
-- Including this library in paid products
+* Including this library in paid products
-- Using this library in commercial services
+* Using this library in commercial services
-- Redistributing this library commercially
+* Redistributing this library commercially

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

-Author:

-Heartless

-Year:

-2026
+Author:Heartless
+Year:2026